plangrid/learnprogramming/day0.rst

      * Rely early and often on your new community.
 Programming is hard.
 Internalizing frustration is a key mistake.
 Take a breath, grab a beer, and pair up.
      * Be aware of (and resist) bad developer culture
+   - Intro to materials
 * What does it all mean?
    - Programming, Developing, Computer Science - Oh my!
    - It's not just http... games, bioinformatics processing, number crunching, graphics, databases, site avaiablility, duct tape, algorithm development, networking, ai,